Relaxed Multirate Infinitesimal Step Methods for Initial-Value Problems: Convergence and Efficiency Tests

 We note that $y_{in}(t)$ causes the problem \eqref{eq:inverter_chain_model} to be non-autonomous.
 This is easily handled since the MIS and RMIS methods are internally consistent, so we may identify `stage times' $t_{n,l}^{\{q\}} = t_n + c^{\{q\}}_l h$ that correspond to each stage $k_{l}^{\{q\}}$.

 The time scales for these inverters decrease with index, so we partition this so that the first $b$ equations are ``fast'' and the remainder are ``slow'',

 In our tests, we use $n_I=100$ total inverters, with the first $b=3$ grouped into $\flam{f}(t,y)$.
-We note that in other papers that use a similar setup, the first $b=20$ were chosen as ``fast''; however in our tests we obtained improved error, stability and efficiency when using the smaller value of 3.
+We note that in other papers that use a similar setup, the first $b=20$ were chosen as ``fast''; however in our tests we found that only 3 were required for our desired multirate time-scale separation factor of $m=100$.
 In Figure \ref{fig:inverterSol} we show the solutions for this problem, as well as a zoom-in of the initial departure of the fast inverters from the larger group.
 In our tests we found that accuracy in these initial departures proved crucial for overall solution accuracy.

 In the left portion of Figure \ref{fig:inverterResults} we plot $\mathtt{RMSerror}$ versus step size $h$ for each of the five methods tested.
 We highlight a few observations in these results.
 First, all methods demonstrate convergence as $h\to 0$ to a point, beyond which convergence stagnates.
 This stagnation point is below $10^{-9}$ for all but the Opt-3/8 method, that stagnates slightly earlier at around $10^{-8}$, indicating a reference solution accurate to approximately $10^{-9}$ for this test.
 We hypothesize that the Opt-3/8 method is more susceptible to accumulation of floating-point round-off than the other methods, since unlike the others that are defined by a structured pattern of small-valued coefficients, Opt-3/8 has more widely-varying coefficients $\lam{b}{f}_i \in \left[-5.5\times 10^4, 1.2\times 10^5\right]$.
 Second, both the RMIS-3/8 and Opt-3/8 methods show faster rates of convergence than the other methods; unfortunately, the stagnation of Opt-3/8 halts this fast convergence somewhat early, but RMIS-3/8 shows consistently fast convergence until below the reference solution accuracy.
 The best-fit orders of convergence for the results from this figure are: 1.74 (Opt-3/8), 4.07 (RMIS-3/8), 2.93 (RMIS-KW3), 2.98 (MIS-3/8) and 2.98 (MIS-KW3).
 We note that all show their expected rates of convergence except for Opt-3/8, which is likely due to its larger error floor, since prior to that point it is converging at least as rapidly as the 3rd-order methods.